csecht/opencv-contour-utility/README.md

 Basic information, author, version, license, etc.: `python3 -m thresh_it --about`

- All image windows can be dragged to resize (except the Histograms window in `equalize_it.py`).
+ All windows, except for Settings, can be dragged to resize.

 The Esc or Q key will quit any running module (except if "Histograms" window in `equalize_it.py` is currently selected; then just select one of the other windows to use a Quit key).
 From the command line, the usual Ctrl-C will also exit a module.